RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 - Java follows a syntax that utilizes semicolons to mark the end of code blocks.
 ## High-level programming languages
 ## OOP
+- Objects consist of:
+	- Attributes (Characteristics) - instance variables:
+		- Declared private by convention, which limits the ability to change them to getter/setters.
+		- Considered to be good programming practice to hide.
+"Information hiding"
+	- Methods:
+		1) Constructors:
+			- Special Methods:
+				- same name as the class
+				- no return type, no void
+				- frequently overloaded
+				- invoked when an object is created (keyword: new)
+		2)
 ### class
 ### instance variables
 ### getters